List of alien races in DC Comics: Xardans

 The Xardans of Xarda are an amphibious race of purple-skinned humanoids.
 The deceased Green Lantern Ares Bandet was a member of this species.

 Xenoformers

-The Xenoformers from Galaxy X are Grant Morrison's bizarre meld of the Transformers and Scoop from Bob The Builder.
-Currently a Xenoformer named Metalek is imprisoned in Britain's Basement 101.
+The Xenoformers are a robotic species from Galaxy X. A Xenoformer named Metalek is imprisoned in Britain's Basement 101.

 Xenusians

 The Xenusians were a race of malevolent aliens who spread a mysterious plague that caused the victims to mutate and transforms into new Xenusians.
 The Xenusians were also responsible for the annihilation of the entire Vexaphon race.

 Xudarians

 The Xudarians of Xudar are an orange-skinned species of extraterrestrial pseudo-avians; reminiscent of ornithischians.
-Their most respected representatives are Tomar-Re, and his son Tomar-Tu of the Green Lantern Corps.
+Tomar-Re and his son Tomar-Tu of the Green Lantern Corps are Xudarians.

 Y

 Yazz

 The Yazz are a bird-like alien race represented by the Yazz.

 Yorg

 The Yorg are a mysterious extradimensional race of living shadows who assisted another alien race known as the Mygorg with enslaving the Pytharians.
 The Lightning Lords were the ruling elite of Pytharia, home of the swordswoman known as Starfire.
 The Yorg were also closely allied with a sorceress named Lady Djinn.
 The Yorg exhibited shadow manipulation abilities similar to those of the Shadow Thief.